Hello WebGL

 }

-// Rest of the code will go here...
+// Rest of our code will go here...

 </script>